iddi/oocsi-esp/README.md

 There are two basic components that form an OOCSI network: the client and the server.
 While the server can be started from the command line (see here), the client interface need to be embedded in other code and allows this code to access the OOCSI network, to send and receive data in a simple way.

 The OOCSI for ESP library is made for the Arduino IDE and it allows to directly use most of the OOCSI functionality in small-scale systems.
 We tested this library with the ESP32 and ESP8266.
-The library also supports Arduino Nano 33 IoT devices from version 1.5.1.
+The library also supports Arduino Nano 33 IoT devices from version 1.5.1, and Arduino UNO Wifi Rev2 board from version 1.5.5.

 # How to install
 To install the library, download the library archive **oocsi.zip** from the latest [release](https://github.com/iddi/oocsi-esp/releases) and unpack **oocsi.zip** into the libraries folder of your Arduino IDE (usually here: Documents/Arduino/libraries/).
 After this, restart the Arduino IDE and check whether a new examples category "OOCSI" is shown.
 If yes, all fine, start coding (jump to 'How to use').